The genealogy of a solvable population model under selection with dynamics related to directed polymers: Introduction

-the microscopic dynamics can be solved allowing precise calculations, see also \cite{Brunet2004} where Brunet and Derrida use a similar technique to compute the exact asymptotic for the speed of the front.
-We then obtain the following weak limit for $\Pi_{t}^{N,n}$.
+the microscopic dynamics can be solved allowing precise calculations; see also \cite{Brunet2004} where Brunet and Derrida use a similar technique to compute the exact asymptotic for the speed of the front.
+In this case, \emph{see Proposition~\textup{\ref {prop.indep.offspring.generations.gumbel}} in Section~\textup{\ref{sec.derrida}}}, the positions of the particles in generation $t+1$ can be obtained by a $\F_t$-measurable function $\Phi (X(t) )$ (that may be interpreted as the front position at time $t$) and a $\F _t$-independent family of i.i.d. random variables $ ( \mathcal{E}_i (t+1) )_{1 \leq i \leq N}$

+Hence, one only needs the information $ \Phi (X(t) )$ from $\F_t$ to generate the particle position $X_i(t+1)$.
+In this case, one obtains the following weak limit for the ancestral partition process.